 Each year, the Emmanuel Center provides an educational camp for girls during the season when female genital mutilation (FGM) is traditionally performed in the Kuria community.
 Safely away from the cutting ceremony, girls at the camp are taught about their options and opportunities beyond FGM and early marriage.

-Help us fund the 2022 girls camp and support the Emmanuel Center to empower girls to protect their bodies and futures
+Help us fund the annual girls camp and support the Emmanuel Center to empower girls to protect their bodies and futures.

 The Kuria are one of a few tribes in Tanzania who still practice Female Genital Mutilation (FGM).
 Once this ritual is performed on a girl, she is considered “ready for marriage” and will command a higher bride price.
+At this point she often drops out of school to marry.
 Each two years, Kuria tribal elders stage a week-long ceremony to perform FGM on girls in the Gamasara community.

 The Emmanuel Center girls’ camp is scheduled throughout that week, providing a safe and educational alternative for girls aged 9–13.

 The camp is hosted at King Emmanuel Primary School and the camp facilitators are women from the community.
-The five days involve classes and creative activities like crafts, plays and songs, with the aim of teaching girls about their own potential, opportunities and rights as women.
+The camp involves classes and creative activities like crafts, plays and songs, with the aim of teaching girls about their own potential, opportunities and rights as women.

-The 2022 camp will run in December this year with 80-100 girls.
-It needs funding of AUD$4000 – here’s where your donation will go:
+The 2022 camp ran in December this year with 95 girls.
+Here’s where our donation went:

 About the Emmanuel Center for Women and Children